By: Tasneem Mewa

 In addition to the content and format of the discussion, in the spirit of OPF, we did our best to create a safe and accessible space for our participants to engage in meaningful conversations about their own experiences within academia and research.
 The discussion landed on topics such as imposter syndrome, advocating for yourself and your research, what it means to be critical, various research strategies, and how to care for yourself during the process.

 This event is one of many events featuring KEL projects as we prepare for the launch of KEL on September 24th, 2020.
-Save the date for the launch event and keep an eye out for recorded excerpts of the OPF event and further reflections from the conversation!
+Save the date for the launch event and keep an eye out for a recording of the OPF event and a longer reflection piece.